Skip to navigation, or go to main content.

 Day 3: We’ll visit Tonle Sap Lake, one of the fascinating geological features of Asia.
 It is a huge lake fed by the mighty Mekong River, and on its northern shores the flooded forests of Prek Toal host the largest breeding colonies of big waterbirds in Southeast Asia.
 We’ll cross the lake as the sun rises, surrounded by small fishing boats.
 At the floating village we may transfer to a smaller boat, depending on the water level and the size of our group, before entering the narrow watercourses and making our way to the colonies of Lesser Adjutants, Painted Storks, and Spot-billed Pelicans.
 As we take the time to absorb this dazzling scene, we’ll search for the rarer Greater Adjutants and the very rare Milky Storks.
 Night at Siem Reap.

-Day 8: We’ll spend the day birding around the remote village of Tmatboey, where we’ll search for the critically endangered Giant Ibis and where there is a very good chance of finding White-shouldered Ibis and Pale-capped Pigeon, although the latter is becoming increasingly scarce.
+Day 6: We’ll spend the next two days birding around the remote village of Tmatboey, where we’ll search for the critically endangered Giant Ibis and where there is a very good chance of finding White-shouldered Ibis and Pale-capped Pigeon, although the latter is becoming increasingly scarce.
 The villagers here work in conjunction with conservation organizations to protect these fabulous birds, and our presence is not only very welcome but also beneficial to the community, as our tour dollars contribute directly to the construction of clean water wells and other much-needed facilities in the village.
 The forests here are home to some of the most vigorous Asian populations of birds such as Rufous-winged Buzzard and Blossom-headed Parakeet, and we also hope to find Black-necked Stork, Indochinese Bushlark, Brown Prinia, and Neglected (Burmese) Nuthatch.
 As we rest at a trapeang (a permanent waterhole), Green Bee-eaters, Eurasian Hoopoes, Green-billed Malkohas, and Rufous Treepies may delight us as they come in for their evening drink.
 Night at Tmatboey.

-Day 9: In the cool of the early morning we’ll venture out of the village into the neighboring forest.
+Day 7: In the cool of the early morning, we’ll venture out of the village into the neighbouring forest.
 Our plan is to walk to nearby trapeangs where the ibises tend to gather during the dry season.
 As we walk, we’ll keep an eye out for Yellow-legged and Orange-breasted Green-pigeons, Shikra, Woolly-necked Stork, Burmese Shrike, Small Minivet, and White-shouldered Starling, among others.
 Chinese Francolins are moderately common and flush up noisily; if we’re lucky we may get a good view of one of these noisy but secretive ground birds.
 At the permanent watercourses there is often feverish activity, and we may find the impressive Brown Fish-Owl, Oriental Cuckoo, Radde’s Warbler, White-crested Laughingthrush, and Tickell’s Blue-Flycatcher.
-After lunch back at the lodge, we’ll make our way to the town of Kampong Thom.
-If we have time, we’ll visit the nearby grasslands for some later afternoon birding.
-Night at Kampong Thom.
+Night at Tmatboey.

 Day 11: This morning we’ll travel by boat on the Mekong where our main target will be the recently discovered Cambodian endemic Mekong Wagtail.
 This highly localized and attractive species, first described in 2001, can be seen with the very rare Irrawaddy dolphin.
 As we travel upriver, we may encounter Small Pratincole, Kentish and Little Ringed Plovers, Blue-tailed Bee-eater, Grey-throated Martin, and White Wagtail.
 Exploring the wetlands near Kratie may also reveal the rare Golden Weaver and shy Chestnut-capped Babbler.
 In the afternoon we’ll drive on to Phnom Penh but before our arrival in the city, we’ll take a slight detour to look for the endemic and recently discovered Cambodian Tailorbird.
-This distinctive species was first described in 2012.
+This distinctive species was first described as recently as 2012.
 It occurs only in floodplain wetlands where the mighty Mekong meets the Tonle Sap and Bassac rivers.
 The ancient Khmers knew this area as Chaktomuk, literally “four faces,” referring to the confluence of these rivers and giving the tailorbird its scientific name, Orthotomus chaktomuk.
 Night at Phnom Penh.

 Day 12: Departing Phnom Penh this morning we’ll drive to the floodplain grasslands of Pursat Province which support a number of birds that we won’t have encountered previously.
 The star of the show is Chinese Grassbird (formerly Rufous-rumped Grassbird), discovered here in 2013; it is one of only two sites in Southeast Asia where they’ve been seen in the last 80 years!
 With a bit of patience and an early start from the hotel, we should be able to see the grassbird relatively easily.
 What strikes one about the grasslands in Pursat is the abundance of seed-eating birds.
 All three weavers will probably be seen along with Black-headed Munia and Red Avadavat.
 Warblers are another feature of this site, and Lanceolated can usually be seen if one is patient.
 Large-flocks of Yellow-breasted Bunting can also be seen, as this is one of the few sites globally where they still thrive.
 Small Buttonquail is usually flushed without trying too hard, but seeing one on the ground is more of a challenge.
 Blue-breasted Quail are fairly common, and we will make a special effort to look for Australasian Bushlark; the Southeast Asian taxon is now extremely rare and restricted to only a few sites.
 Night at Pursat.

 Day 13: This morning we’ll head out again to search for other grassland specialists that we may have missed yesterday.
 In the afternoon we’ll drive south towards the coast to the charming town of Kampot.
 On arrival we’ll head up the hill to the fantastic Bokor National Park to bird in the wonderful old growth rainforest.
 We will travel slowly with many stops as the birding along the road is excellent and, due to the different habitat, we should see many species different from those encountered thus far in Cambodia.
 These forests are populated by Thick-billed and Wedge-tailed Green-pigeons, Emerald Dove, Moustached and Blue-eared Barbets, spectacular Wreathed Hornbills, Racket-tailed Treepie, White-rumped Shama, Orange-headed Thrush, Ashy and Ochraceous Bulbuls, Ruby-cheeked Sunbird and Little Spiderhunter.
-Bokor is known as the best site to find the endemic Chestnut-headed Partridge, and although it is always difficult to find these Arborophila partridges, we do have a good chance of finding this attractive species.
+Bokor is known as the best site to find the endemic Chestnut-headed Partridge, and although it is always difficult to find these Arbophilia partridges, we do have a good chance of finding this attractive species.
 In addition, we may find migratory Mugimaki Flycatchers and Siberian Blue Robins, Streaked Wren-Babbler, Orange-breasted and Red-headed Trogons, the beautiful Black-throated Sunbird, and Blue Pitta is even possible.
 Other birds we may find here include Rufous-bellied Eagle, Gray-faced Buzzard, Blue-bearded Bee-eater, Large and White-browed Scimitar-Babblers, Forest Wagtail, and Silver Pheasant, which sometimes forages along the roadsides.
 Night at Kampot.

 Day 14: We will bird at an excellent roadside lookout area this morning, and in the afternoon we’ll pack our bags and head back to Phnom Penh, Cambodia’s charming capital, often described as the most beautiful city in Asia.
 Night at Phnom Penh.